arunkg27/devops-demos/Kubernetes/install-k8s.md

 # Install Kubernetes Cluster using kubeadm
-Follow this documentation to set up a Kubernetes cluster on __CentOS 7__.
+Follow this documentation to set up a Kubernetes cluster on __CentOS 7/Amazon Linux__.

 This documentation guides you in setting up a cluster with one master node and one worker node.